 Postdoc Opportunities with Benioff Homelessness and Housing Initiative

-The UCSF BHHI is seeking highly motivated scholars to join a multidisciplinary team for a 2 year postdoctoral program.
-This is a full time position based in the San Francisco Bay Area.
+Program Overview: The UCSF BHHI is seeking highly motivated scholars to join a multidisciplinary team for a 2-year postdoctoral program.
+This is a full-time position based in the San Francisco Bay Area.
 The Scholars will work closely with established BHHI faculty to conduct research on projects related to homelessness, and to translate these findings into evidence-based programs and policy solutions.
 Scholars will be based at the UCSF Zuckerberg San Francisco General Hospital campus and will have access to resources across the UCSF campuses.
-Scholars will be assigned a primary research mentor from within the UCSF faculty, but will have the opportunity to work with multiple BHHI faculty.
-They will be engaged in a structured training program, working with Scholars and faculty from different disciplinary backgrounds.
+Scholars will be assigned a primary research mentor from within the UCSF faculty, and have the opportunity to work with multiple BHHI faculty.
+They will be a part of a group of 3 postdoctoral scholars from different disciplines engaged in a structured training program that includes works-in-progress and other career development activities.

-Postdoctoral candidates must possess a doctoral degree (PhD, DrPH, or equivalent) in epidemiology, health or public health, urban policy, social work, sociology, anthropology, economics, health services research or a related field.
+Postdoctoral program applicants must possess a doctoral degree (PhD, DrPH, or equivalent) in epidemiology, health or public health, urban policy, social work, sociology, anthropology, economics, health services research, or a related field.
 Strong quantitative or qualitative analytical and writing skills are required.
-This position is for two years and suitable for graduating doctoral students who are looking to gain research experience and further career development in either academic or applied settings.
-Previous experience in social determinants of health, health and/or racial disparities, and populations at risk for or experiencing homelessness is desirable.
+This position is for up to two years and suitable for graduating doctoral students who are looking to gain research experience and further career development in either academic or applied settings.
+Previous experience in social determinants of health, health and/or racial disparities, and populations at risk for or experiencing homelessness is highly desired.
 Methodological expertise in cross-sectional and longitudinal analysis, qualitative and mixed methods research is highly desirable.
 Experience in Stata, R, or SAS for quantitative analyses and Atlas.ti., Dedoose or Nvivo for qualitative analyses is required.
-Fellows will be expected to conduct statistical and/or qualitative research analysis, publish first-authored manuscripts on projects aligned with the primary research topic, present findings at national conferences and disseminate with local partners, and prepare grant applications to establish research independence.
+Scholars will be expected to conduct statistical and/or qualitative research analysis, publish first-authored manuscripts on projects aligned with the primary research topic, present findings at national conferences and disseminate with local partners, and prepare grant applications to establish research independence.
 In keeping with our goal of training the next generation of strategic scientists, fellows will also be expected to pursue communication opportunities beyond the peer-reviewed literature such as op-eds, policy briefs or white papers.
 Drs.
-Maya Vijayaraghavan and Meghan Morris will serve as core mentors and scholars will benefit from mentorship from a rich set of BHHI faculty.
+Maya Vijayaraghavan and Meghan Morris will serve as core professional mentors and scholars will benefit from research mentorship from a rich set of BHHI faculty.

-All application packets must include: 1) a cover letter describing your interests and experience, 2) your CV, 3) one manuscript and/or writing sample (published or unpublished), and 4) three letters from references.
-Screening of applicants will begin immediately and will continue as needed throughout the recruitment period.
-Applications are due by April 15, 2020, with final decisions to be mailed out in June 2020.
-The earliest start date is September 1, 2020.
+All application packets must include: 1) a cover letter describing your interests, experience, how this opportunity will aid your career goals, and your experiences and contributions to support diversity and inclusion, 2) your CV, 3) one manuscript and/or writing sample (published or unpublished), and 4) three letters of reference.
+Screening of applicants will begin immediately and will continue as needed throughout the application period.
+Applications are due by 5 pm (PST) March 3, 2021, with final decisions to be communicated in mid-April 2021.
+The start date is September 7, 2021.
 Salaries are competitive and will be commensurate with the applicants’ experience and training.
 Additional funding is available for travel, coursework, presentations, and research expenses.

-Applicants may submit their applications in an email entitled “BHHI postdoc application” to Dr. Meghan Morris ([email protected]) and Dr. Maya Vijayaraghavan ([email protected]).
+Applicants may submit their applications in an email entitled “BHHI postdoc application” to Alma Yates ([email protected]).
 Questions about the position can also be directed to Drs.
-Morris and Vijayaraghavan.
+Morris ([email protected]) and Vijayaraghavan ([email protected]).

 The UCSF Center for Vulnerable Populations at San Francisco General Hospital carries out innovative research to prevent and treat chronic disease in populations for whom social conditions often conspire to both promote various chronic diseases and make their management more challenging.
 Founded in 2006, the CVP is located on the campus of San Francisco General Hospital.
 Beyond the local communities it serves, CVP is nationally and internationally known for its research in health communication and health policy to reduce health disparities, with special expertise in the social determinants of health, including literacy, homelessness, food policy, poverty, and minority status, with a focus on the clinical conditions of pre-diabetes, diabetes, and cardiovascular disease.